itisbunmioke/terraform-beginner-bootcamp-2023/journal/week2.md

 gem 'activerecord'
 ```

-Then you need to run the `bundle install` command.
+Then you need to run the `bundle install` command

-This will install the gems on the system globally (unlike node.js which installs pcakages in place in a folder called node_modules)
+This will install the gems on the system globally (unlike nodejs which install packages in place in a folder called node_modules)

-A Gemfile.lock will be created to lock down the gem versioons used in this project.
+A Gemfile.lock will be created to lock down the gem versions used in this project.

-#### Executing Ruby scripts in the context of bundler
+#### Executing ruby scripts in the context of bundler

-We have to use `bundle exec` to tell future Ruby scripts to use teh gems we installed.
+We have to use `bundle exec` to tell future ruby scripts to use the gems we installed.
 This is the way we set context.

-#### Sinatra
+### Sinatra

-Sinatra is a micro web-framework for Ruby to build web apps.
+Sinatra is a micro web-framework for ruby to build web-apps.

-It is great for mock or development servers or fro very simple projects.
+Its great for mock or development servers or for very simple projects.

-You can create a web-sever in a single file.
+You can create a web-server in a single file.

 https://sinatrarb.com/

 ## Terratowns Mock Server

-### Running the Web Server
+### Running the web server

 We can run the web server by executing the following commands: